elayvilkom/statuspage/README.md

 # Statuspage Application Deployment with ArgoCD and Terraform

 This project deploys a comprehensive statuspage application on an AWS EKS cluster, leveraging ArgoCD for continuous delivery and Terraform for infrastructure provisioning.
-It provides a robust, transparent system for communicating the health and availability of your services.
+It provides a transparent system for communicating the health and availability of your services.
 ---------------------------------------------------------------------------------------------------------------------
 ## Components: